CrowdStrike/Cloud-AWS/Security-Hub/cloudformation/README.md

 + A Lambda handler that consumes detections posted to the SQS queue and submits findings to AWS Security Hub based.
 + Security Hub is activated for the region deployed.

-> Please note: You will need to manual subscribe to CrowdStrike findings in the region after deploying this tempalte.
+> Please note: You will need to manual subscribe to CrowdStrike findings in the region after deploying this template.

 ## Prerequisites
 + Valid CrowdStrike Falcon API credentials allowing access _READ_ to Event Streams, Hosts, and Detections.